graik/biskit/trunk/README.txt

 * the parallel versions of the Mod scripts may have bugs

     We have started working on some projects that will use the modeling pipeline.
-Any problems should be sorted out along the way.
-The non-parallel modeling (search_sequences,
-    search_templates, clean_templates, align, model) should
+Any problems will hopefully be sorted out along the way.
+The non-parallel modeling (search_sequences, search_templates, clean_templates, align, model) should
     nevertheless work.

-* host management is a bit awkward

-    Biskit.PVM keeps track of available computer nodes in a settings file `~/.biskit/hosts.dat`.
-Nodes are classified into groups (own, shared, others) to which one can assign different nice-levels.
-RAM and CPU-number can also be given and some scripts use this to e.g. exclude nodes that are not up to the task from memory hungry calculations.
-The resulting hosts.dat format is a bit awkward and not easy to maintain (or understand).
-There are three workarounds:

-    - study it and use it
-    - use the native pvm host management (see pvm documentation)
-    - come up with your own solution and just pass your list to the master
+* API-Documentation issues

+    The online API-documentation is usually lacking behind quite a bit.
+Also, epydoc gets confused by our practise to override the name of modules in the Biskit namespace with the classes they define.

 For any other questions...